openfga/openfga/docs/testing_your_changes.md

 1. All APIs use an underlying `command` object.
 These commands must have
    1. unit tests.
 For example, Write API is backed by Write Command, which has unit tests in pkg/server/commands/write_test.go.
 These should target mocked dependencies to cover the majority of the business logic.
 If you are changing business logic, add a test here.
    2. **Exported** integration tests in pkg/server/test/server.go.
 These take in an unmocked `datastore` dependency.
 The goal of these is to test that the command and the underlying datastore work well.
-This is so that anyone that writes their own implementation of the datastore can run these tests by doing
+This is so that anyone who writes their own implementation of the datastore can run these tests by doing

    ```go
     import openfgatest "github.com/openfga/openfga/pkg/server/test"